Reconstruction of depth-3, top fan-in two circuits over characteristic zero fields: Reconstruction for arbitrary

 \subsection{Projection to a Random Low Dimensional Subspace}

 We explain the procedure of projecting to the random subspace below.
-In this low dimensional setup we can get white-box access to $\pi_V(f)$, also some important properties of $f$ are retained by $\pi_V(f)$.
+In this low dimensional setup we can get coefficient representation of $\pi_V(f)$, also some important properties of $f$ are retained by $\pi_V(f)$.
 Proofs are simple and standard so we discuss them in the appendix at end.\\